top of page

 WhatsApp Image 2025-03-10 at 12.00.31 (1)

-Karuizawa in Nagano is an area of natural beauty and is very popular for short or long holidays, especially since it can be reached from Tokyo by bullet train in roughly an hour.
-As there are no large plots available in this area, we have acquired several smaller plots totaling 13.7 hectares.
-We are currently working with local architects on the design and construction of five different styles of resilient, ecological, and sustainable homes to be built on one of the plots, with the intention of testing them in practice.
-At the same time, we are collaborating with Japanese experts on the installation of renewable energy systems—such as wind, solar, geothermal, and biomass—to make these homes energy independent.
-The long-term plan is to use these five homes as models and encourage families to build their own resilient, ecological, and sustainable homes either in Karuizawa, throughout Nagano, or elsewhere in Japan.
+Karuizawa in Nagano is an area of natural beauty and is a very popular holiday destination, especially since it can be reached from Tokyo by bullet train in one hour.
+As there are no large plots available in this area, we have amalgamated several smaller plots for a total of about 20 hectares.
+We are currently working with local architects on the design and construction of different styles of resilient, ecological, and sustainable homes with the intention of testing them in practice.
+At the same time, we are collaborating with Japanese experts on the installation of renewable energy systems, such as wind, solar, geothermal, and biomass, to make these homes energy independent.
+The long-term plan is to use these homes as models and encourage families to build their own resilient, ecological, and sustainable homes either in Karuizawa, throughout the area, and elsewhere in Japan.

 Contact